 We have taken actions to mitigate the impact on our business.
-We continue to conduct business with substantial modifications to employee travel, employee work locations, virtualization of customer and employee events, and remote sales, implementation, and support activities, among other modifications.
+We continue to conduct business with substantial modifications to employee travel, employee work locations, virtualization of customer and employee events, and partially remote sales, implementation, and support activities, among other modifications.
 These modifications may continue to delay or reduce sales and harm productivity and collaboration.
 The pandemic could have an ongoing adverse impact on demand for our customers' products and services, which in turn could negatively impact the willingness of our customers to enter into or renew contracts with us.
-The pandemic has impacted our ability to complete certain implementations, negatively impacting our ability to recognize revenue, and could also negatively impact the ongoing collection of accounts receivable from our customers.
+The pandemic has impacted our ability to complete certain implementations timely, which negatively impacts our ability to recognize revenue.

-While we have eased certain cost reduction measures, we may take further actions that alter our business operations as the situation continues to evolve.
+While we have previously taken certain cost reduction measures, we may take further actions that alter our business operations in response to changes in the global environment.
 As a result, the ultimate impact of the COVID-19 pandemic and the effects of the operational alterations we have made in response on our business, financial condition, liquidity, and financial results cannot be predicted at this time.